acusti/onscrolling/README.md

 ## TODO

 - [ ] Add optional param to specify an object other than `window` to monitor for scroll events
-- [ ] Expose `read` and `write` functions to attach handlers specifically to the read or write portion of each cycle to minimize layout calculations
+- [ ] Expose `measure` and `mutate` functions to attach handlers specifically to the measuring (read) or mutating (write) portion of each cycle to minimize layout calculations

 ## Misc